-Please email your Program Evaluation to the Chair of the Architectural Awareness Committee with the following information after the program completion.
+Please email your Program Evaluation to the Chair of the Architecture Awareness Committee with the following information after the program completion.

 For architect Bryan Cook, his program to expose minority students to architecture careers is a labor of love.
-With the help of MAF’s Architectural Awareness Grants, he’s expanded its reach.
+With the help of MAF’s Architecture Awareness Grants, he’s expanded its reach.

 The National Organization of Minority Architects (NOMA) created the Project Pipeline Architecture Camp to help increase the number of minority and under-represented students exposed to architecture and the built environment.
 Inspired after hearing about Project Pipeline at a national NOMA conference, architect Bryan Cook brought it to Michigan, starting with Grand Rapids in 2013, expanding to Detroit in 2016, and, beginning in 2018, to Flint.
 In 2020, the camps are being held virtually, which opens participation to students throughout Michigan, regardless of location.
 The program has been so successful that it has been a grant recipient for multiple years running.